 Seat Sensor Safety Technology

-All electric bidets have a built-in sensor that stops the unit from operating until someone is sitting down.
+All electric bidets have a built-in sensor that stops the unit from operating until someone is sitting on the seat.
 If you start the wash and then stand up, the sensor will detect the change and immediately stop.
-Some electric bidets have additional sensors that can open and close the lid when someone walks towards or away from the toilet, or sensors that automatically flush when you stand up.
+Some electric bidets have additional sensors that open and close the lid you walk towards or away from the toilet, or sensors that automatically initiate a flush when you stand up.

 Are Bidets Sanitary?